tomasc/hashtags/README.md

 Additionally:

 - the user can be assisted with a dropdown triggered by a special character (`#`, `@`, `$`, ...)
-- `has_hash_tag_field` method is available to assist when rendering HTML input fields incl. data attributes, help, and supporting only specified hashtag classes
+- `has_hashtag_field` method is available to assist when rendering HTML input fields incl. data attributes, help, and supporting only specified hashtag classes
 - hashtags typically have `cache_key` defined on class so corresponding fragment cache can be easily expired

 ## Installation